Please note that this funding stream is now closed

 Consortium is working with the Government Equalities Office (GEO) to setup, manage and distribute small grants to LGBT+ organisations across England.
-The funding available will look to fund locally based interventions that support and increase the visibility of diverse LGBT+ people & communities, those focussed on sustainability, and those that address the findings of the GEO's National LGBT Survey.
-This small grants programme will run until March 2020.
+The funding distributed is helping fund locally based interventions that support and increase the visibility of diverse LGBT+ people & communities, those focussed on sustainability, and those that address the findings of the GEO's National LGBT Survey.
+This small grants programme runs until March 2020.

-Alongside our small grants programme we also run a free Skills Development and Training Programme, in partnership with some of our Members, for LGBT+ organisations so they can build new skills, knowledge and expertise to help their organisation become more sustainable for the future.
-This programme is open to both applicants and non-applicants and those organisations who don't feel quite ready to put in an application can seek 1:1 support and access a range of resources to get 'fit for funding'.
+Alongside our small grants programme we run a free Skills Development and Training Programme, in partnership with some of our Members, for LGBT+ organisations so they can build new skills, knowledge and expertise to help their organisation become more sustainable for the future.
+This programme is open to both grant recipients and non-recipients.

-The Committee has been chosen on the basis of thier diverse LGBT+ community expertise and will be governed by Grants Committee Guidance to ensure fair, equitable and objective decisions are made throughout the process.
-Underpinning this the Committee will follow the well-established 7 Principles of Public Life known as the NOLAN Principles.
+The Committee were chosen on the basis of thier diverse LGBT+ community expertise and will be governed by Grants Committee Guidance to ensure fair, equitable and objective decisions are made throughout the process.
+Underpinning this the Committee follows the well-established 7 Principles of Public Life known as the NOLAN Principles.

 - John Peart, Senior Policy Adviser for LGBT Policy at the Government Equalities Office

 - Helen Belcher, Chair of Trustees at Consortium

 - Sara Llewellin, Chief Executive at The Barrow Cadbury Trust

 - Paul Martin OBE, Chief Executive at The LGBT Foundation

 - Kris Auld, Rainbow Network at Lloyds Banking Group